Water quality and flood risk

 Actions

-Where to focus action
+Where we need to focus action

-For water quality, the EA and SWW have identified areas that are important for drinking water extraction.
-These are Drinking Water Safeguard Zones for Surface Water and Ground Water.
+Drinking Water Safeguard Zones for Surface Water and Ground Water.
 In these areas any actions that limit pollution, improve infiltration and store water will be highly beneficial.

 Deciding which type of NFM will be most beneficial is something that can only be determined following field survey and detailed discussion with an expert.